Core Concepts

 - Annotations, flaggers, evaluations, and custom checks create scores on traces.

-- Failed scores cluster into issues that your team can triage, monitor, and fix.
+- Failed scores cluster into signals you can triage, monitor, and fix.
+Signals from negative annotations are called issues.

 Next steps